material-components/material-components-android/docs/components/Snackbar.md

 The `Snackbar` class provides static `make` methods to produce a snackbar configured in the desired way.
-These methods take a `View`, which will be used to find a suitable ancestor `ViewGroup` to display the snackbar in, a text string to display, and a duration to display the snackbar for.
+These methods take a `View`, which will be used to find a suitable ancestor `ViewGroup` to display the snackbar, a text string to display, and a duration to display the snackbar.
 A suitable ancestor `ViewGroup` will be either the nearest `CoordinatorLayout` to the `View` passed in, or the root `DecorView` if none could be found.

 Available duration presets are: